-Within the government it was feared that subversives had gained ground in the labour movement.
+Within the government it was feared that subversives had gained ground.
 In December 1916 the Home Office warned chief constables of ‘an organized attempt to create trouble in munitions works which has more than local importance’.
 Major F.A.
 Labouchere told Addison that a ‘Revolutionary Ring’ linked union radicals with compromise peace advocates in the Independent Labour Party (ILP), the No-Conscription Fellowship, and the Union of Democratic Control (UDC).
-Milner forwarded to the Premier a report that ILP and UDC activists hoped to provoke a Russian-style general strike against the war, while Addison was secretly arranging before the strike for suspected revolutionaries to go to the Front.
+Milner forwarded to the Premier a report that ILP and UDC activists hoped to provoke a general strike against the war, while Addison was secretly arranging for suspected revolutionaries to go to the Front.
 Frances Stevenson (the Premier’s secretary and mistress) blamed the strike on ‘German agents and Pacifists who are trying to corrupt the workers’, and Lloyd George himself on 20 May attributed to the unions ‘unworthy motives … everything must be subservient to the war and that the working classes must be patriotic and trust the government’.
 Many shop stewards were indeed socialists, affiliated to the British Socialist Party or the Socialist Labour Party.
 Yet by the time the Premier appointed the inquiry commissioners he had reconsidered.
 The appropriate response, he told parliament, was removing legitimate grievances as well as imposing repression.
-He well understood the need for armaments, and had long opposed recruiting more men for the army from key home industries.
+He well understood the imperative need for armaments, and had long opposed recruiting more men for the army from key home industries.

 This analysis helps explain why initially the strike appeared a failure yet eventually accomplished many of its objectives.
 The government responded to the unrest by intensifying surveillance of the labour movement, and the Labour Ministry introduced weekly inter-departmental bulletins for the Cabinet, while Basil Thomson, who headed the CID at Scotland Yard, was authorized to centralize intelligence on ‘anarchist and socialist movements and their influence on strikes’.
 Thomson was concerned to avoid alarmism, however, and noted that the May strike was perfectly orderly.
 The police were not deployed against it, the Manchester chief constable opposed arrests, and his Sheffield counterpart told employers that his instructions were to watch and report but not take action.
-When the Munitions Ministry tried to contain the movement by muzzling press reports, the Press Bureau warned that it must rely on voluntary co-operation from newspaper owners and editors, although initial coverage was indeed slight.
-However, the authorities maintained their practice of dealing only with the official trade union representatives, Henderson assuring the ASE leadership that he had ‘set my face like flint’ against anything that would undermine their authority, and Addison refusing to meet the Walworth Committee unless the ASE Executive accompanied them.
+When the Munitions Ministry tried to contain the movement by muzzling press reports, the Press Bureau warned it must rely on voluntary co-operation from proprietors and editors, although initial coverage was indeed slight.
+However, the authorities maintained their practice of dealing only with the official trade union representatives, Henderson assuring the ASE leadership that he had ‘set my face like flint’ against undermining their authority, and Addison refusing to meet the Walworth Committee unless the ASE Executive accompanied them.
 The Cabinet endorsed this position.
-As the strikers were unsupported by union funds and by mid-May a drift back to work was already evident in Lancashire, the Walworth Committee risked being left high and dry even before the government upped the stakes by arresting the shop stewards’ leaders.
+As the strikers were unsupported by union funds and by mid-May a drift back to work was already evident, the Walworth Committee risked being left high and dry even before the government upped the stakes by arresting the shop stewards’ leaders.